Joe Biden: Domestic policy

 Biden delivers a speech at a joint session of Congress with Vice President Kamala Harris and House Speaker Nancy Pelosi on April 28, 2021.
+It was the first time a woman had occupied the Senate President chair during a joint session of Congress.

 On June 17, Biden signed the Juneteenth National Independence Day Act, which officially declared Juneteenth a federal holiday.
 In July 2021, amid a slowing of the COVID-19 vaccination rate in the country and the spread of the SARS-CoV-2 Delta variant, Biden said that it was "gigantically important" for Americans to be vaccinated.

 In 2022, Biden endorsed a change to the Senate filibuster to allow for the passing of the Freedom to Vote Act and John Lewis Voting Rights Act.
 The rules change failed when two Democratic senators joined Senate Republicans in opposing it.
 In April 2022, Biden signed into law the bipartisan Postal Service Reform Act of 2022 to revamp the finances and operations of the United States Postal Service agency.
 Biden supported the Bipartisan Safer Communities Act aimed to address gun reform issues following the Robb Elementary School shooting in Uvalde, Texas; he signed the bill on June 25, 2022.

 The Honoring our PACT Act of 2022 was introduced in 2021 and signed into law by Biden on August 10, 2022.
 The act intended to significantly improve healthcare access and funding for veterans who were exposed to toxic substances, including burn pits, during military service.

 In 2022, Biden signed the Respect for Marriage Act, which repealed the Defense of Marriage Act and requires the federal government to recognize the validity of same-sex and interracial marriages.
 In June 2024, Biden issued an executive action offering amnesty to unauthorized immigrants married to American citizens.
 The program included a pathway to U.S. residency and citizenship and was expected to initially affect about 500,000 people.
-It was later struck down due to a lack of legislation empowering the president to enact the program.
+It was later struck down due to lack of legislation empowering the president to enact the program.

 In January 2025, Biden declared the lapsed Equal Rights Amendment ratified as the "28th Amendment" to the constitution.
 The declaration has no formal effect and the National Archives has said it does not intend to certify the amendment as part of the constitution due to "established legal, judicial, and procedural decisions".